dukeofharen/httplaceholder/docs/docs.md

 - Duplicate: copies the contents of the stub and opens them in a new form so you can create a new stub based on this stub.
 - Update: opens a form to update this stub.
 - Disable / enable: disables or enables this stub.
+- Set scenario: opens a form where you can update the variables of the scenario that is linked to this stub.
+Only available if a scenario has been set on the stub.
+For more information, read [request scenario](#request-scenario) or [scenario](#scenario).
 - Delete: deletes this stub.

 ## Import stubs